Muscle Tension Dysphonia

 About Muscle Tension Dysphonia

-If your voice is tired, your throat feels tight, or it hurts to talk, you may have muscle tension dysphonia, or voice strain caused by muscle tightness.
-This common voice problem can occur even if your vocal cords are normal but the muscles in your throat are working inefficiently.
-You may not be using your breath to effectively energize your voice, or your throat muscles may be too tight when you speak.
-Muscle tension dysphonia can make your voice sound strained or hoarse and can make it uncomfortable to talk.
-It is common to experience muscle tension dysphonia along with another voice problem.
+If your voice is tired, your throat feels tight, or it hurts to talk, you may have voice strain caused by muscle tightness.
+This is called muscle tension dysphonia.
+This common voice problem occurs when the muscles in your throat are working inefficiently, even if your vocal cords are normal.
+Muscle tension dysphonia often accompanies another voice problem.
+Muscle tension dysphonia is caused by not using the power of your breath to energize your voice, or forcing your throat muscles to work too hard when you speak.
+Muscle tension dysphonia can make your voice sound strained or hoarse and can cause discomfort when you talk.

-Muscle tension dysphonia can happen when you’ve been sick and developed a vocal cord injury, such as laryngitis or swelling of the vocal cords.
-Because of that injury, you may start relying on other muscles in your throat to speak.
-Even when your vocal cords have healed after the illness is over, you can get stuck in a pattern of relying on these muscles.
+Muscle tension dysphonia can happen when you’ve been sick or developed a temporary vocal cord injury, such as laryngitis or swelling of the vocal cords.
+Even after your vocal cords have healed, you can get stuck engaging the wrong muscles to use your voice in a way that causes strain.

-Other factors that may contribute to muscle tension dysphonia include excessive talking without breaks, screaming, talking loudly in noisy environments, or habitually speaking at a pitch that is too high or too low for you.
+Other factors that may contribute to muscle tension dysphonia include excessive talking, loud talking or yelling, or regularly speaking at a pitch that is too high or too low for you.

 Our Locations